 I took my bike from the policeman working in Fairy Point, re-packed and got over a small water stream to the road.
 The descent started.
-It was for sure the most tough descent on the whole trip.
+It was for sure the toughest descent on the whole trip.
 Most of the time I belayed myself with my left leg, loading all my weight on the right leg.
-I had two lines to pick: the right rut was clear of stones but very near to the abyss (I could see the river 300m down), the left rut was filled with falling rocks but was close to the stone wall so I felt more secured.
+I had two lines to pick: the right rut was clear of stones but very near to the abyss (I could see the river 300m down), the left rut was filled with falling rocks but was close to the stone wall so I felt more secure.
 The middle of the road was full of stones and more soft so not a good pick.
 I decided to stay on the left rut and only took the right one before left corners to flatten the angle.

 Somewhere in the middle, I met few local guys probably going to school.
 There were also girls but they hid behind boys.
 I was lucky because they came just after I’d set my camera on tripod and we could make a really nice photo with Nanga behind us 😉 Later I took out few Pakistani snacks – this time girls got convinced and also came for snacks 😉

-Later, I passed by a place where I pitched a tent during my descent.
+Later, I passed by a place where I pitched a tent during my ascent.
 Below is a picture.
 Now I am sure it was the best place along the whole road to camp so I was really lucky that I got there before the darkness.

 On the whole descent, I was passed at the beginning by one truck going up and later at the end by another one going down.
 They always stopped, asked me where I was from, and made photos.
 They were really happy to see a Polish guy in Pakistan.